backdrop-contrib/search_api_autocomplete/README.txt

 supported directly.
 However, other modules can easily also use this functionality.
 See the "Information for developers" for details.

+  - Caution! -
+  If your view uses contextual filters, those can generally not be inferred in the autocompletion function which might lead to problems of different kinds, including display of confidential information (if such information would be available without contextual filters), wrong suggestions or complete absence of suggestions.
+  Therefore, you should create another display without contextual filters, if necessary, and make sure that this doesn't lead to any leaks.
+  If you want to fix this in a custom way for your site, take a look at example_search_api_query_alter() for suggestions.

 Information for developers
 --------------------------